 Teaching Organization Skills

 One thing my oldest (4 year old) is not great at, is staying organized.
-She HATES attempting to stay and/or be organized.
+She absolutely despises attempting to stay organized or be organized.
 She gets this from her dad.
 However, I’ve been working on this with her.
-I feel that it is important for her to be a kid, but also know how to put things back where they belong when she’s done playing.
-Labeling her bins for her helps her to know where everything goes.
+I believe it’s crucial for her to enjoy her childhood while also learning to put things back where they belong after playing.
+Labeling her bins helps her understand where everything belongs.
 That puzzle pieces belong in the puzzle bin, that action figures all belong in the action figure bin, that if she ever can’t find something it’s simply because she wasn’t doing a good job at staying organized.
 So far, it’s working.
 It’s taken a few months for her to get used to but there has been some major progress throughout.
 Reese (my 6 month old) is still too little to know any better, but I’m hoping what I teach my 4 year old will eventually rub off on my little Reese as she grows.
 I wrote about how we continued this into our homeschooling journey.
 You can read more about that here.

 I’m in the process of installing the wall art.
 I will post all of the images once its fully pieced together.
 Follow me on Instagram and Pinterest to stay up to date!
 You’ll also find more fun stuff on the LikeToKnow.It app and follow me on there!